Jaime Polanco-Jimenez

 About Me

-My research focuses on human capital accumulation at the intersection of Development Economics and the Economics of Education.
-I use causal inference and data science methods to study how we can improve educational outcomes in developing countries.
+My research lies at the intersection of Development Economics and the Economics of Education, with a focus on Artificial Intelligence.
+I combine causal inference with data science to study how frontier technologies can improve human capital accumulation in developing contexts.

 Job Market Paper